-Top 10 US Cities with Highest Homeless Problem - Homelessness Crisis in America
+Top 10 US Cities with Highest Homeless Problem - Homelessness Crisis in America in 2025

 Top 10 Cities with Highest Homeless problem in the US.
 In the United States, there has been an alarming surge in homelessness, marking the largest increase ever recorded, with a staggering 11% rise in just one year, resulting in nearly 600,000 people experiencing homelessness.
 Data collected from 300 sources estimated the total number of homeless individuals across the country in 2023 at 577,000, compared to 582,462 recorded in the entirety of 2022.
 The substantial increase in homelessness underscores the urgent challenges posed by rising crime rates, widespread drug abuse, and a dire shortage of affordable housing, in addition to the ongoing migrant crisis.
 In California, a staggering estimated 172,000 people find themselves homeless, making it the state with the largest homeless population in the United States.
 Let's find out about, the top 10 major U.S. cities, with the most significant homeless populations.